Registering your Cellular Booster

 And what will happen to you if you don’t register?

-And these rules, even years later, are still confusing and often unknown even to the “advanced” support desks at the major wireless carriers.
-Calling and asking for advice about "booster registration" will just get you sometimes hilariously inaccurate and often conflicting information.
-Stopping in to the carrier stores will just get you blank stares.
+These rules, even years later, are still confusing and often unknown even to the “advanced” support desks at the major wireless carriers.
+Calling and asking for advice about "booster registration" will get you sometimes hilariously inaccurate and often conflicting information.
+Stopping into the carrier stores will just get you blank stares.

-We’ve done the research and have tracked down all the critical details for all of the major carriers.
-Read on for the definitive guide to booster registration.
+We’ve done the research and have tracked down all the critical details for cellular booster registration for all the major carriers.

 Cellular Carrier Registration